l2beat/earl/README.md

 - `toEqual` - performs deep equality check, ensures type equality, supports additional matchers
 - `toLooseEqual` - like toEqual but without type checking
-- `toThrow(expectedErrorMsg?: string)` - checks if expected error was threw.
+- `toThrow(expectedErrorMsg?: string)` - checks if expected error was throws.
 Requires checked value to be a parameterless function.
 - `toBeExhausted()` - checks if given mock is exhausted.
 Works both with strict and loose mocks.

 ### Matchers

-These should be used with `toEqual`.
+These should be used with `toEqual` or other validators using `smartEq` (ex. strictMocks's `expectedCall`).

 - `anything()` - matches anything
 - `a(class)` - matches any instance of a class.
 Works as expected with primitives like String, Number etc. Use